 The Bachelor of Arts degree in Creative Writing provides innovative instruction in the theory and practice of writing poetry and prose.
 Students pursuing the BA in Creative Writing develop their voices and follow their literary ambitions under the guidance and mentorship of successful writers.
 Students are introduced to the craft of writing poetry, fiction, creative nonfiction, and drama, and go on to develop extended creative projects in the genre of their choice.

 Questions?
-Contact Assistant Professor of English and Creative Writing and Creative Writing Director Dr. Chelsea Rathburn.
+Contact Assistant Professor and Director of Creative Writing Dr. Gale Thompson.